BOARD OF DIRECTORS

 I am grateful that my cancer was cured and that I got to go on to a career where I’ve worked with some of the greatest artists in the world.
 Together we have created The Ink Well Foundation with the hope of bringing laughter, creativity and encouragement to children braving illness and hardship today.”

-Elizabeth has worked on Beavis & Butthead, The Head, Rugrats, The Wild Thornberrys, and The Venture Bros.
+Elizabeth has worked on a wide variety of toons, including Beavis & Butthead, The Head, Rugrats, The Wild Thornberrys, and The Venture Bros.

 Peter de Séve

 Peter is the artist behind numerous New Yorker magazine covers, the characters of the movie, Ice Age, and he’s also contributed to such films as Mulan, A Bug’s Life, Arthur Christmas and Finding Nemo.
 Most recently, he was the lead character designer on The Little Prince feature.

 Peter is the recipient of the Hamilton King Award from the Society of Illustrators, a Clio Award for a Nike television commercial and a Daytime Emmy Award for best character design in a daytime TV show.

 Heather is a Director/Producer of documentary films through her company Toots Crackin Productions.
 Her films have been broadcast internationally and won major awards, notably Sundance, Berlin and Edinburgh.
 She has earned grants or fellowships from National Endowment for the Arts, NY State Council on the Arts, Rockefeller Foundation, Ford Foundation, JP Morgan Foundation, NY Foundation for the Arts, and the Peter J. Sharp Foundation.